Arabian Wolf: Profile and Information

 Arabian wolves are small for a wolf.
 Its length is an average of 64 – 66 cm (25 – 26 in) at shoulder height, and the adult weighs an average of 20.41 kg (45 pounds).

-Arabian wolves don’t live in large packs but instead hunt in groups and pairs of about 3 – 4 animals.
+Arabian wolves don’t live in large packs but hunt in groups and pairs of about 3 – 4 animals.

-Occasionally the pad of the third and fourth toes are merged in the back; a trait that differentiates its tracks from a dog’s.
+Occasionally, the pad of the third and fourth toes are merged in the back, a trait that differentiates its tracks from a dog’s.
 It can be differentiated from the Indian wolf by its thinner coat, smaller size, and smaller skull.

 Diet